June 1, 2026

 This wasn’t a content problem.
 It was a leadership gap.

 A fractional content lead is a senior content leader who takes ownership of your content function on a part-time basis.
 Think of it as hiring a head of content but scaled to fit your business needs.
-A fractional content lead brings strategic depth, editorial judgement, and operational leadership — without requiring a full-time hire.
+A fractional content lead brings strategic depth, editorial judgement, and operational leadership, without requiring a full-time hire.

 Here's what they do:

 When businesses come to me with content frustrations, the story is often the same: they think the problem is output.
 It’s not.
 The real issue is leadership.
 They don’t need more content, they need someone senior enough to lead it properly.
+A fractional content lead bridges that gap.

 Some people think fractional means “less” or “reduced.”
 It doesn’t.

 In practice, fractional means right-sized.
-It’s not a diluted version of the head of content role — it’s a tailored one.
+It’s not a diluted version of the head of content role; it’s a tailored one.
 A fractional content lead fits your company’s stage, needs, and internal capabilities.

 Here’s what fractional means: